pnnl/CardSharpForMCNP/docs/CardSharpMcTallyRead.py.md

 - time t The time bins established by use of a T tally input.
 - perturbation pert The perturbation number established by use of PERT inputs.

+  ???
+Does not seem to work if the tally was created with a list of cells or ??? a list of list of cells.
+Which is allowed by MCNP and works.
+  ???
+Except that the tally reader does not support it.

 -----------------
 -----------------
 ## Function: getTallyFromMctal